stigok/blog.stigok.com/collections/_posts/2020-12-04-golang-reader-bufio-scanner-split-by-two-newlines.md

 ## Writing a custom bufio.Scanner

 I first took a look at [the original implementation](https://github.com/golang/go/blob/2975b27bbd3d4e85a2488ac289e112bc0dedfebe/src/bufio/scan.go#L336-L364)
-It's much easier to write a new implementation when having a full working example that behaves almost exactly as I'd want it to;
+It's much easier to write a new implementation when having a full working example, especially when it already behaves almost exactly as I'd want it to.

 ```go
 // dropCR drops a terminal \r from the data.